 Inspect the water line.
 Similar to water shutoff valve malfunctions, a cracked or loose water line requires the help of a plumber to get your machine working back to normal.

 Hoshizaki ice cubers have an audible alarm safety system that features several beep patterns associated with specific issues, allowing you to quickly and easily identify the problem your ice machine is facing.
 The number of beeps will be every 3 seconds.
-For flakers and other specialty ice units, reference your model's service manual for specific error codes.
+For flakers and specialty ice units, reference your model's service manual for specific error codes.

 The control board will shut down if the freeze time is longer than the set time for two freeze cycles in a row.
-A closed float switch (in the up position), leaking water inlet valve, leaking HGV, low refrigerant charge, and defective compressor are the most common factors for causing this issue.
+A closed float switch (in the up position), leaking water inlet valve, leaking HGV, low refrigerant charge, and defective compressor are the most common factors causing this issue.

 The 4-beep alarm will sound if there is a short circuit between the K4 connection on the control board and the bin control.
 The 5-beep alarm will sound if there is an open circuit between the K4 connection on the control board and the bin control.
 Check the connections and replace the wire harness if necessary.

-When voltage is below 92 volts +/- 5 percent, a 6-beep alarm will sound and the control board automatically will shut down.
+When the voltage is below 92 volts +/- 5 percent, a 6-beep alarm will sound and the control board automatically will shut down.
 The machine will restart once the correct voltage is restored.
-When voltage exceeds 147 volts +/- 5 percent, a 7-beep alarm will sound and shut down the unit.
+When the voltage exceeds 147 volts +/- 5 percent, a 7-beep alarm will sound and shut down the unit.
 The machine will restart once the correct voltage is restored.